Over the past three months, I've had this unshakeable sense of abundance in my life.

 More often than not, I find that beauty is well within my reach, using what I have already and requires only time to place these things where I can see and admire them often.

-But I think the greatest shift in my thinking has been to be grateful for everything
+But I think the greatest shift in my thinking has been to be grateful for everything.

 Many years ago, after we moved here, we had great need of many things.
 Not enough time, or money, or furniture, or anything.
-We worked hard to make a house payment and car payment and all the other payments with nothing to spare at the end of any pay period.
+We worked hard to make a house payment and car payments and all the other payments with nothing to spare at the end of any pay period.
 I got downright navy blue over our situation.

 Eventually I was sick of my own whining and decided to start a daily gratitude journal.
 Every night before I went to bed, I listed five things that I was grateful for that day.
 My attitude began to change, and I soon found that the things I was most grateful for were not things that money could buy but things that were freely given: the smell of the earth after rain; an unexpected visit from a grown child; not having anything damaged in a windstorm; or simply the joy of seeing John come up the drive after a long shift.